-Like everyone else, we have had to make some changes to the way we work in response to the ongoing Covid-19 pandemic.
+Like everyone else, we have had to make some changes to the way we work.

 Our consultations are now booked in 20 minute slots, rather than 15 minute slots.
 This is because of the extra time it takes to allow the necessary social distancing and cleaning between patients.